From Beijing to London between the Olympics and beyond

 Here are Zorbee and I behind a symbolic stretch of Iron Curtain at the border.
 In the background you can just see the large monument which has been erected in memory of the events that occurred that day......

 .....and here I am crossing the border with Zorbee and Bolashak.
 The only danger now is not armed border guards, but cracking one's head on the low beam across the road.....

 ...and it was all captured on film for Austrian TV, not forgetting the local newspaper.

 Arrival to a reception at the stables in St Margarethen ....

 Also present but not shown here was the amazing Erich Huber-Tentschert who masterminded our crossing of Austria - more of him later!

 Spent most of childhood living in Malaya before returning to school in London.
 Taught for ten years then moved back to Welsh roots to raise sheep, ponies and young family.
-Married with 3 children, one boy 2 girls all in their twenties.
-My husband Iestyn runs a charity Challenge Aid www.challengeaid.org which raises money for disadvantaged children worldwide through exercise.
+Married with 3 children.
+I am raising money through the ride for my husband Iestyn Thomas's charity Challenge Aid www.challengeaid.org which raises money for disadvantaged children worldwide through exercise.
 I breed ponies under the Cwrtycadno prefix see www.cwrtycadno.com